Adobe Muse

-Adobe Muse is a discontinued no code offline website builder used to create fixed, fluid, or adaptive websites, without the need to write code.
-Adobe Muse is one of the early pioneer of current 2020s software design trend of no code movement.
+Adobe Muse was a no code offline website builder used to create fixed, fluid, or adaptive websites, without the need to write code.
 It generates static pages, but does not manage hosting.
 Users can add more advanced functionality such as blogging and E-commerce to their website with plugins created by third-party developers.
 This application is available to download through Adobe's Creative Cloud subscription.
+The final feature improvement release was made available on March 26, 2018.
 Technical support for Muse ended on March 26, 2020.
-The final feature improvement release was made available on March 26, 2018.

 Overview

 Themes

 Adobe Muse themes are created inside Adobe Muse and shared as a .muse file.
 Themes do not require any configuration or setup to get running.
 Since Adobe Muse generates static HTML files, the files can be exported to the browser for testing without needing to be hosted.
-Because of its static nature, however, themes cannot be applied to existing content and content cannot be imported into a theme.
+However, because of its static nature, themes cannot be applied to existing content and content cannot be imported into a theme.
 Since themes are created inside Adobe Muse, they do not require knowledge of any code.
 Free starter designs are offered on Adobe Muse.
 Themes can be viewed via a built in 'Preview' option that allows users to preview their website in the application.
 Users can also temporarily host their website in Business Catalyst for free as part of the Creative Cloud subscription.

 Widgets

 Adobe Muse widgets are written in an XML format called MuCow (Muse Configurable Options Widget).
 Widgets are placed onto a Muse canvas and their content is embedded directly into the HTML of the site.
-Widgets have made it possible for Muse users to add blogs, eCommerce, animations, etc. to a Muse website.
+Widgets have allowed Muse users to add blogs, eCommerce, animations, etc. to a Muse website.